30 Richest Rock Stars Of All Time

 Sean Lennon is known as a great musician, actor, singer, and guitarist.
-He is also known as the son of famous John Lennon and Yoko Ono.
+He is also known as the son of legendary John Lennon and Yoko Ono.

 19. Ozzy Osbourne, $220 Million

 Originally, Ozzy got its popularity as a member of the metal band Black Sabbath that was known as the first heavy metal band.
-In addition, he has a massive solo career.
-Also, he kept his popularity with a unique TV reality show called ‘The Osbournes’ that ran for three years.
-All together got him to the net worth of $220 Million.
+Also, he has an extensive solo career.
+Moreover, he kept his popularity with a unique TV reality show called ‘The Osbournes’ that lasted for three years.
+Altogether, his music career and side projects, made him richer $220 Million.
 He likes being called ‘The Wizard of Ozz.’

 Although Ozzy likes Satanish’s look in his appearance, it is interesting to note that this singer is a regular member of the Church Of England and prays before each show.
 Ozzy is one of the most successful musicians in the world.
-In addition, he managed to overcome a number of his addictions and to become truly a myth and a legend.
-It seems that he is on this list to stay.
+Also, he overcome a number of his addictions.

 18. Rod Stewart, $235 Million

-Stewart is one of the most popular musicians ever.
+Stewart is one of the most famous musicians ever.
 During his rock career, he managed to sky-rock his net worth up to $235 million.
-He had 6 back to back #1 best selling albums in the United Kingdom, and numerous hit singles worldwide.
-Therefore, no wonder that he deserved his spot on this list.
+Rod had six back to back #1 best selling albums in the United Kingdom, and numerous hit singles worldwide.
+Hence, no wonder that he deserved his spot on this list.

-Privately, Stewart is passionate about soccer and he even plays in celebrity senior league.
+Privately, Stewart is passionate about soccer, and he even plays in celebrity senior league.
 Moreover, he is an active participant in award ceremonies that starts from his favorite team, the Celtic Football Club.
-He is also an avid collector of luxury cars, so no wonder that his asset is rich in some astonishingly rare cars, including a Ferarri Enzo and a luxury Porsche.
+He is also an avid collector of luxury cars, so no wonder that his asset is abundant in some astonishingly rare vehicles, including a Ferarri Enzo and a luxury Porsche.
 His Ferarri Enzo is one of 400 ever made.

 17. Eric Clapton, $250 Million

 He owns a 50% stake in the gentleman’s outfitter Cordings Picadilly.
-He is also an owner of a $10 million worth yacht, and the Marshbrooks Holding Company.
+Eric owns a $10 million worth yacht, and the Marshbrooks Holding Company.
 This company brought him over $100 Million in the past 20 years.
-Nowadays, he likes spending money on cool gear, including guitars.
+Nowadays, he likes spending money on cool things, including guitars.